mattermost/mattermost-test-management/data/test-cases/plugins/nps-plugin/new-nps-plugin/test-6-surveys-data.md

 ---
 # (Required) Ensure all values are filled up
-name: "User Surveys | Survey cadence"
+name: "User Surveys | Admin should be able to download the responses of a Survey"
 status: Active
 priority: Normal
 folder: New nps plugin